raharuu/raharuu.github.io/_posts/2022-05-22-BlueprintPureFunctions.md

 ## Misuses of Pure Functions

-Pure nodes despite being quite convenient a lot of the time, are quite easy to misuse because they do not cache their result.
+Pure nodes despite being quite convenient most of the time, are easy to misuse because they do not cache their result.
 To avoid misusing Pure functions, you can follow a simple rule: ***Never connect an expensive pure function to more than 1 impure node.*** In the 2 images below, I have a simple blueprint pure node that prints “Hello” to the screen, because blueprint pure nodes do not cache their output, the ‘Pure’ event below prints “Hello” to the screen 3 times, despite the node seemingly being reused.

 [![SimplePureFunction]({{ site.url }}{{ site.baseurl }}/assets/images/BlueprintPureFunctions/BlueprintPureFunction2.png)]({{ site.url }}{{ site.baseurl }}/assets/images/BlueprintPureFunctions/BlueprintPureFunction2.png)